climatepolicyradar/navigator-backend/docs/custom_apps.md

   custom app
 - `THEME` is the name of the theme or organisation - it must not contain any special characters or spaces
-- `APP_DOMAIN` is the domain name of the custom app (NOTE: this is specific to the AWS environment)
+- `AUDIENCE` is the host name of the custom app, without HTTP scheme.
+This must not end with a trailing slash OR start with a trailing slash.

 ## Example usage